thufschmitt/tix-papers/context/nix/general-presentation.md

 check bash scripts for this exact use-case − see https://www.irif.fr/~treinen/colis/].

 In practice, this model presents several problems.
-For example, updates can't be made atomic, so the state is incoherent during updates, and an unexpected interruption (electric failure, user interrupt, \ldots) can leave the system in a state where it isn't able to even boot.
+For example, updates can not be made atomic, so the state is incoherent during updates, and an unexpected interruption (electric failure, user interrupt, \ldots) can leave the system in a state where it is not even able to boot.
 Moreover, the state of the system is hardly reproducible: several machines with the same set of installed packages may be in totally different states (depending on the exact sequence of actions that led to having that given set of packages).
 In particular, installing and then uninstalling a package may not get the system back to its original state.

-Nix proposes a radically different approach: From the point of view of the user, the configuration of the system is fully determined as the result of the evaluation of an expression in a pure functional language (also called Nix).
+Nix proposes a radically different approach: from the point of view of the user, the configuration of the system is fully determined as the result of the evaluation of an expression in a pure functional language (also called Nix).
 Coupled with an on-disk memoization system, this approach brings many